ecphory/HDM/README.md

 5. Add the CCMSuite folder to your Python Path.

+6. If you do not have numpy, install numpy at the command line: `pip install numpy` or see https://numpy.org/install/ for alternative approaches

-6. Create a Python ACT-R model (see Python ACT-R tutorials).
+7. Create a Python ACT-R model (see Python ACT-R tutorials).

-7. Instead of creating an instance of DM, create an instance of HDM in your model (see example code in this repository).
+8. Instead of creating an instance of DM, create an instance of HDM in your model (see example code in this repository).

 USING HDM